In this article we are going to look at one of the most common puppy parent questions: how long do dogs live?

 Fortunately, many of these genetic diseases now have health screening tests available for them.

-Before you buy any breed of puppy, research the relevant health tests that their parents should have had, and ask your potential breeder to show you evidence of their certificates before you invest your time, money and love in one of their pups.
+Before you buy any breed of puppy, research the relevant health tests that their parents should have had.
+It is also a good idea to ask your potential breeder to show you evidence of their certificates before you invest your time, money and love in one of their pups.

 Many people want to know what the effect of neutering a dog is on their longevity.
 Do neutered dogs live longer or shorter lives?